attak/attak/README.md

 Processor logs are recorded and stored according to the platform being used.
 For example, AWS Lambda logs can be found in AWS CloudWatch.

-More logging featrues and details coming soon.
+More logging features and details coming soon.

 ## Error handling